10-5-pursuit/unit-full-stack-web-development/pern-one-to-many-back-end/lesson-notes/README.md

 - Update that review.
 - Delete that review.

-Be sure to git, add, and commit if you continue from your code.

 We now have two models with full CRUD.
 But how do we connect them?